Getting Long-Term Disability (LTD) Benefits for Autoimmune Disorders

+If you have disabling autoimmune disorders and long term disability insurance, you may be surprised to learn these claims for disability benefits are often denied.
 If your insurance company denied your long-term disability claim for an autoimmune disorder, there are steps you can take to fight for your disability benefits.
-You have the right to appeal and get more clinical information about your autoimmune disorders that may help your case.
+You have the right to get more clinical information about your autoimmune disorders that may help your case and the right to submit that evidence as part of an administrative appeal.

-Disability insurance carriers do not make it easy to receive benefits.
+Disability insurance carriers do not make it easy to receive benefits for autoimmune disorders.
 Many people are denied benefits the first time they apply.
 Since you are so limited by the appeals process, consider consulting with disability attorneys very early on.
-Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your autoimmune disorders.
+Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your autoimmune disorder.

-Filing an appeal can be daunting, but your expert disability attorney will guide you through the process and evaluate your case to determine the evidence needed.
+Filing an appeal can be daunting, but your expert disability attorney will evaluate your case to determine the evidence needed and guide you through the process.
 For many people, getting expert help is the difference between being denied or approved.
-Disability insurance attorneys can help you stay on top of your deadlines, gather related documents, assist you during field interviews, and give you guidance that will help you get approved.
-They do not get paid until you win, so you can seek help without paying costs upfront.
+Disability insurance attorneys can help you stay on top of your deadlines, gather documents, assist you during field interviews, and give you guidance that will help you get approved.
+They do not get paid unless you receive disability benefits, so you can seek help without paying costs upfront.

 Is an Autoimmune Disease Considered a Disability?